redger-au/obtain_clean_proj2/README.md

 The Summary output (file) will be saved in the $OUTPUT subdirectory as

-*  /data/$OUTPUT/wearable_summary.txt
+*  /data/$OUTPUT/wearable_summary_tidy.txt
 *  If this file already exists - it will be over-written

 *  The output file will be written in text format
 *    The first line contain field(column) names
 *    Fields(columns) are separated by a blank(space)

-Data contained within the "wearable_summary.txt" file is described in
+Data contained within the "wearable_summary_tidy.txt" file is described in

 *  CodeBook.md